gentry-php/gentry/docs/writing/basics.md

 > Testing multiple related objects is referred to as an "integration test".
 See
 > the corresponding section in this manual for more information.

+Note that it is _not_ possible to inject an object of the same type twice; this causes a segmentation fault.
+In rare cases where this is needed ("pyramid structure") you can construct either of them manually using the `::resolve` static method.

 ## Passing parameters
 If a parameter is a type-hinted object, Gentry will instantiate that object for you.
 This is true of both the test method as well as anonymous functions